josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

    ![Entering virtual machine credentials to access it.](media/vm-rdp-credentials.PNG "Providing user credentials to access the VM over RDP")

 8. When you access the VM, **Server Manager** should open automatically.
 If not, open it manually using the search bar.
-Then, locate **Local Server (1)**.
+Then, locate **Local Server**.
 Select **IE Enhanced Security Configuration**.
 Then, disable this feature for Administrators.

    ![Accessing the Local Server tab within Server Manager.
 Disabling IE Enhanced Security Configuration for administrative users to permit access to online resources.](media/disabled-ie-enhanced-security.PNG "Disabling IE Enhanced Security Configuration to access websites")